-Finally, foundation funding for university-based research remains a small proportion of total academic R&D funding (only 6 percent) compared to federal funding (55 percent) and the funding provided to support academic R&D by the colleges and universities themselves (25 percent).
-Therefore, to the extent institutions are not reimbursed by foundations for F&A costs, it is less difficult to cover the difference from other, non-federal, sources.
+Finally, foundation funding for university-based research remains a small proportion of total academic R&D funding (only 7 percent) compared to federal funding (54 percent) and the funding provided to support academic R&D by the colleges and universities themselves (25 percent).

-10. Are federal F&A cost reimbursements used to subsidize other campus accounts, such as athletics or student housing construction?
+10. Are federal F&A cost reimbursements used to subsidize other campus accounts, such as athletics or construction?

-No. OMB rules (2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) require that F&A cost reimbursement rates only be based on research facilities, operations, and support used by federally funded research, not education or other university facilities or activities.
+No. OMB rules (2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) require that F&A cost reimbursements can only be based on federally funded research space and related research activities, not education or other university facilities or activities.